Tilla Durieux: Early years

-Career
+Stage career

-She trained as an actress in Vienna, her native town, and made her debut at the Moravian Theatre in Olmütz (Olomouc) in 1902.
-Since her mother refused her career choice, she later adopted the stage name Durieux, derived from du Rieux, the maiden name of her paternal grandmother.
-The next season she got an engagement in Breslau (Wrocław since 1945).
-From 1903 she worked with Max Reinhardt at the Deutsches Theater in Berlin and with a group of expressionist artists around Kurt Hiller and Jakob van Hoddis.
+She adopted "Durieux" as a stage name because her mother disapproved of her acting career.
+She trained as an actress in Vienna and made her debut at the Moravian Theatre in Olmütz (now Olomouc) in 1902.
+She then moved to Berlin where she worked with Max Reinhardt and with a group of expressionist artists around Kurt Hiller and Jakob van Hoddis.
+In 1903, she performed as Salome (in conjunction with Gertrud Eysoldt) in Oscar Wilde's play of the same name.
+The role brought Durieux great recognition, drawing the attention of well-known artists, including Auguste Renoir, Max Slevogt, Lovis Corinth, and Franz von Stuck, all of whom painted her portrait.

 In 1911 Durieux entered the stage of the Lessing Theater where, on 1 November 1913, she became the second actress to perform the role Eliza Doolittle in a German language production of George Bernard Shaw's play Pygmalion, half a year before its English premiere on 11 April 1914.
 From 1915 she performed at the Royal Schauspielhaus Berlin.
+In 1923, Durieux appeared on Broadway in Dario Niccodemi's play The Shadow at the 39th Street Theatre.

 Marriages

 In 1904, Durieux married the Berlin Secession painter Eugen Spiro, whose younger sister was Baladine Klossowska.
 They divorced consensually in 1905, after she had fallen in love with Paul Cassirer.
 She started dating the successful art dealer and editor and they got married in 1910.
 The marriage lasted 16 years, however Cassirer was very affected when Durieux wanted to divorce him.
-Unfortunately Cassirer had asserted various defamations against Durieux and was obviously not willing to continue without her.
-When their divorce was declared in 1926, Cassirer committed suicide in a room next to the court room where their hearing had taken place (1926).
+When their divorce was declared in 1926, Cassirer committed suicide in a room next to the court room where their hearing had taken place.

 Soon after, Durieux married general director Ludwig Katzenellenbogen.
 In 1927 they were the main financiers of Erwin Piscator's Neues Schauspielhaus project.
 Durieux was a public character of 1920s Berlin and associated with numerous celebrities like the photographer Frieda Riess.